Fighting for Children With Brachial Plexus Injuries

 Dedicated to Assisting Parents

 Brachial plexus injuries can have a long-term impact on your child.
-The severity of the injury will determine the treatment options and possibility to recover.
+The severity of the injury will determine the treatment options and the possibility to recover.
 We charge no fees unless we take your case and earn positive results.